admin-shell-io/questions-and-answers/README.md

 (Design decision: take "Blob" instead of String in order not to overload generic UIs with representation of possibly long arrays.)

 Mid- to long-term solution:
 A change to metamodel of the AAS is required.
-A work item has been passed do the sub working group.
+A work item has been passed to the sub working group.

 (Answered 2021-05-31)